Compendium

 Guttering Options

-Jim Watt recommends making the top of the wall 20 thou short and then adding a styrene strip with a half-round groove cut with a dental burr.
-The underside of the gutter can also be rounded off for realism.
-This method is especially useful where you want integral-looking gutters rather than afterthoughts.
+Jim Watt makes the top of the wall 20 thou short, then fits a 20 thou styrene strip with a half-round groove skrawked along the edge using a 1 mm dental burr.
+Rounding the underside gives the right appearance.
+This produces integral, realistic gutters — ideal for etched or scratch-built buildings where you want gutters that look built-in rather than stuck on.

 Final Thoughts